BledCom 2025 Program

 Deploying Artificial Intelligence and Dynamic Visual Artefacts (Avatars) in employee communication: Exploring perceptions and attitudes among corporate communicators

-Batzoui, Athanasia, Imperial College London (UK)
+Batziou, Athanasia, Imperial College London (UK)

 Read, Kevin, University of Greenwich (UK)